 Now, I have a blue heeler, 2 years old.
 He has helped me bring my focus back slowly by sketching every now and then, and creating canvas paintings again.
 Being asked to be a part of a person’s memories is an amazing feeling.
 I try to understand the feeling a person has about their pet and ask certain questions so I can place these emotions into the brush strokes.
 Getting a color scheme from clients is also an enjoyable part of the experience.
 I start with the eyes of an animal and focus on their expression or how their person described the pet’s character.

-I prefer to use a 12” x 12” wrapped canvas over stretcher boards.
-I like this size because it is the same space as a wall calendar’s image.
-The square shape is also intriguing to the eye.
+This commissioned subject is someone’s cat and beloved pet.
+I created this with Winsor Newton Professional Watercolors on Arches Cold Pressed Watercolor Paper.
+The painting above is on a 4″ x 6″ sheet of watercolor paper.
 This space allows me to focus solely on certain attributes of the face to ensure each person’s happiness with their animal’s appearance.
-I was very pleased to work on this pug portrait recently because the lovely eyes of the animal fascinated me with their soft glow.
-He was a very special part of his family and I was happy to paint him.
+I was very pleased to work on Emme’s portrait recently because the lovely eyes of the animal fascinated me with such intensity.
+She is a very special part of her family and I was overjoyed to paint her.
+Please contact me HERE if you are interested in a commissioned Tiny Painting of your loved one!

 I fully understand wanting to capture a loved one’s memories in a portrait that can hang on a wall and bring a smile to one’s heart every time it is seen.
 When I finish a painting, I hope I brought a moment to life such as how a person’s animal always made a certain face, or a tilt of their head.
 Reliving a happy memory is a marvelous feeling.
 Being asked to commemorate someone special to a family member is an honor.
 I am grateful for being blessed with two magnificent friends and the memories shared with both are timeless.